shishir9159/bell-bearer/README.md

 - **Quick Navigation**: Jump to the bookmarked timestamp with a single click
 - **Persistent Storage**: Persist Bookmarks across browser sessions
 - **Import/Export**: Backup and restore bookmarks, import from YouTube timestamp links
+- **Reward System**: Track watch credits to spend them on popcorn for later

 ## Offline Installation